fener06/Turkish-channels-and-lig-tv-m3u8-creator/README.md

 `sudo python live.py`

-the live.m3u8 file will be located at the samt path as live.py
+the live.m3u8 file will be located at the same path as live.py

 Channels